 With the help of AI, designers can now come up with an array of realistic prototypes that will allow them to build something incredible.

-The possibilities with Product Design in App Development are endless.
+The possibilities with Product Design solutions in App Development are endless.
 What’s highly important is to build cross-functional teams and conduct creative sessions that are conducive for designers and developers to work hand in hand in order to change how we look at old products and bring revolutionary ideas to life.